Spinal Muscular Atrophy

 Some physicians believe that severe spinal curvatures may compromise respiratory function in some cases, if the curved spine compresses a lung.

-A back brace or corset that supports the child in a certain position is often prescribed to try to direct the spine as it’s growing.
+A back brace or corset that supports a child in a certain position is often prescribed to try to direct the spine as it’s growing.
 Braces don’t solve the problem, but they may slow the progression of a curve.

 The permanent solution to spinal curvature is almost always spine-straightening surgery, which can be done if the child’s respiratory status is good enough to withstand the surgery.